 “At Capgemini we are very proud to be driving this project forward by contributing our knowledge to improve diagnostic methods without the need to share private data.
 Furthermore, thanks to the application of the latest areas of research in Artificial Intelligence, we can ensure patient privacy and data security,” highlights Daniel Iglesias, Managing Director of Capgemini Engineering in Spain.

-The project has been financed with contributions from Intel and the Cisco’s Country Digital Acceleration (CDA) program for Spain, called Digitaliza.
+The project has been financed with contributions from Intel and the Cisco’s Country Digital Acceleration (CDA) programme for Spain, called Digitalisa.

 For more information: